 When is it Time to Replace My Trailer Brake Controller?

 If your trailer brake controller stops operating properly, then it’s time to replace it.
 A failing controller can apply brakes continuously or intermittently, drag brakes, or even fail to apply brake functions.

 If your brake controller stops working, then it’s probable that these issues are caused by a wiring problem or by the device not being level.
 You can use a circuit tester to test the red wire at the back of the controller to determine whether it’s a wiring issue.
 However, make sure you properly check your controller to determine the true cause.

 How Long Do Trailer Brake Controllers Last?

-Trailer brake controllers can last anywhere from four to eleven years.
+Trailer brake controllers can last a long time as long as you don't overcook it.
 Their lifespan depends on several factors, including voltage, type, number of axles, size, and maintenance.